scaleoutsystems/ultralytics-implementation-in-fedn-tutorial/README.md

 - [FEDn] <https://fedn.scaleoutsystems.com/>
 - [Ultralytics] <https://www.ultralytics.com/>

-## Step 1: Start the server in FEDn
+## Step 1: Starting the server in FEDn
 Firstly, create an account on the FEDn platform: `FEDn <https://fedn.scaleoutsystems.com/signup>`__ Once you are logged in, you need to start a new project by clicking on the `New project` button.
 This initializes the server which later will be used to run the federated learning process.

-## Step 2: Clone the repository
+## Step 2: Cloning the repository
 Next, you need to clone the repository:
 ```bash
 git clone https://github.com/scaleoutsystems/ultralytics-implementation-in-fedn-tutorial